merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 guide](http://eddylab.org/software/hmmer/Userguide.pdf) (search for "*Step 2: search the sequence database with hmmsearch*") for the relevant section.
 I won't reiterate the meaning of each line, so check the guide if you're keen.
-The most important thing to note is that this more verbose output contains the **sam** tabular information as the first output (albeit in more scattered fashion), and additionally has alignments of the HMM profile to the query gene.
+The most important thing to note is that this more verbose output contains the **same** tabular information as the first output (albeit in more scattered fashion), and additionally has alignments of the HMM profile to the query gene.

 Consider this section of the output: